hannesdelbeke/py-mcp-unreal/README.md

 # UnrealMCPLogForwarder

-So I know nothing about networking, or MCP servers, but managed to make a MCP server with AI, so your AI can to talk with Unreal.
+So I know nothing about networking, or MCP servers, but managed to make a MCP server with AI.
+It enabled your AI to talk with Unreal by:
-- read the log
+- reading Unreal's output log
-- send python commands
+- send python commands to execute in Unreal

-There are no pre programmed commands like get actor, or blueprint or scene commands. it fully relies on your AI using python commands. no guard rails.
+There are no pre programmed commands like get actor, or blueprint or scene commands. it fully relies on your AI using python commands without any guard rails.
-Note that not everything is exposed in python in unreal, so there might be limits.
+There might be limits., Since unreal doesn't expose everything to python.

 <img width="1394" height="429" alt="image" src="https://github.com/user-attachments/assets/c9f9d773-cb35-4937-a800-f16cf6b8f9f8" />
 I asked GPT to create a small maze with cubes, and it did so.